moogacs/docs.buf.build/docs/bsr/authentication.md

-Sign up or log in at [https://buf.build/login](https://buf.build/login) and navigate to your account settings at [https://buf.build/settings](https://buf.build/settings/user) or by selecting Settings from the avatar dropdown at the top-right corner of the page.
+Sign up or log in at [https://buf.build/login](https://buf.build/login) and navigate to your account settings at [https://buf.build/settings](https://buf.build/settings/user) or by selecting "Settings" from the avatar dropdown at the top-right corner of the page.

 On the settings page, click the `Create New Token` button, select an expiration time, and add a note for yourself to distinguish this token from others.